-District Attorney's Office cautioned in its 1974 The memorandum analysis that any refiring of would Sirhan's gun probably result in inconclusive findings as to whether the Sirhan bullet exhibits had been fired from the Sirhan gun. because the firing of the gun would not necessarily produce bullets with the same individual characteristics as those actually used by Wolfer during the Sirhan investigation.
+Office its The District Attorney's cautioned in gun would memorandum analysis that any refiring of Sirhan's probably result in inconclusive findings as to whether the Sirhan bullet exhibits had been fired from the Sirhan gun.
+This was because the firing of the gun would not necessarily produce bullets with the same individual characteristics as those actually used by Wolfer during the Sirhan investigation.
 This was partially because of the existing problem of whether the County Clerk had effectively preserved the actual bullets compared by Wolfer.
 Additionally, the likelihood of inconclusive results was substantial, in that there was a strong possibility that a refiring of the gun would produce sufficient differences in striations among the bullets to conclude that the Sirhan bullet exhibits were not fired by the Sirhan gun.
 District Attorney's Office was concerned that the hearings, in proposing the re-firing of the Sirhan gun, would not clarify the issue, but might possibly create perpetual controversy regarding the number of guns.